 Deposit of money to your Binance account is actually free.
 Binance then charges .1% in order fee.

-Rates to expect for withdrawals and deposits
+Rates to expect for deposit and withdrawal transactions

 Binance offers very competitive rates all around, with what in some cases are the best rates in the market.
 The structure isn’t entirely simple, but you can quickly grasp it.

-All deposits on Binance incur no fees whatsoever.
+Whether using credit cards or debit cards, all deposits on Binance incur no fees whatsoever.

 Withdrawals incur fees, but rather than a set amount these vary depending on the blockchain you’re using and its current condition.